London's Heathrow Airport caps daily passenger numbers

 “Some airlines have taken significant action, but others have not, and we believe that further action is needed now to ensure passengers have a safe and reliable journey," Heathrow CEO John Holland-Kaye said in an open letter to passengers.

 Airlines are expected to operate flights over the summer with an overall daily capacity of 104,000 seats, or 4,000 more than Heathrow can handle, the airport said.
-Only about 1,500 of these daily seats have been sold to passengers.
+Only about 1,500 of the 4,000 extra daily seats have been sold to passengers.

 “So we are asking our airline partners to stop selling summer tickets to limit the impact on passengers,” Holland-Kaye said.